Why choose an agricultural or animal appraiser?

-Agricultural & livestock appraisals are a unique service created to establish current market values of agricultural equipment and livestock for purposes such as donations, purchases, insurance policies and claims, divorce, estate settlements and litigation.
+Agricultural & animal appraisals are a unique service created to establish past, present or future market values of agricultural equipment and animals for purposes such as charitable donations, insurance policies and claims, divorce, estate settlements and litigation.
 A professional report is created for each appraisal.
-This service is vital to all owners, as well as attorneys, accountants and insurance companies that deal with cases involving agriculture & livestock.
+This service is vital to all owners, as well as attorneys, accountants and insurance companies that deal with cases involving agriculture & animals.
 If a client is involved in an agricultural court case and has hired an attorney not familiar with agriculture or livestock, a knowledgeable and experienced agricultural, livestock or equine appraiser can go over key evidence and help draw up rebuttal questions or research important evidence for the case, as well as providing invaluable expert witness testimony.

-What are some of the types of agricultural equipment and livestock Daventry Appraisal Services appraises?
+What are some of the types of agricultural equipment and animals Daventry Appraisal Services appraises?

-Does Daventry Equine Appraisal Services appraise farm land and equine facilities?
+Does Daventry Appraisal Services appraise farm land or equine facilities?

 No. Our speciality and certification involves personal property only.
 If you are in need of an appraisal for agricultural land or an equestrian facility, it is important to hire a certified real estate appraiser who is licensed to appraise agricultural land and/or commercial equestrian properties.
 Real estate appraisers must be licensed directly with the Appraisal Institute of Canada, or in the case of the United States, licensed with their State real estate organization.

 Yes.
-Daventry Agricultural & Livestock Appraisals have been used in litigation for civil disputes, fraud, tax disputes and for some of the major insurance companies in the United States, Canada, and Europe.
+Daventry appraisals have been used in litigation for civil disputes, fraud, tax disputes and for some of the major insurance companies in the United States, Canada, and Europe.
 You can be confident that your appraisal will hold up to the highest standards, including litigation, the Internal Revenue Service (IRS) and Canadian Revenue Agency (CRA).
 We have completed appraisals for countries as far away as Saudi Arabia and Australia.

 Are your appraisals certified to be used in a court of law?

 Yes.
 Daventry appraisals are considered certified for legal purposes internationally.
-Tracy has also qualified as an expert in court proceedings in Canada, the United States, and Europe.
+We have also qualified as an expert in court proceedings in Canada, the United States, and Europe.

-Can Daventry Agricultural & Livestock Appraisals determine the value of agricultural equipment or livestock they have not physically seen?
+Can Daventry Appraisal Services determine the value of agricultural equipment or animals they have not physically seen?

 Yes.
-Due to agricultural equipment or livestock that are no longer available for inspection (i.e. deceased, stolen, previously donated, no access to the livestock or the appraisal is based on some point in the past), much of our work is done by conducting appraisals under extraordinary assumptions.
+Due to agricultural equipment or animals that are no longer available for inspection (i.e. deceased, stolen, previously donated, no access to the subject property or the appraisal is based on some point in the past), much of our work is done by conducting appraisals under extraordinary assumptions.
 This type of appraisal requires that we assume some of the facts by using information obtained through documentation and validation by other sources.
-It should be noted that appraisals that are needed for court, and involve a living animal and a current appraisal date, may benefit from having an on-site inspection of the animal completed.
+It should be noted that appraisals that are needed for court and involve a healthy, living animal and a current appraisal date may benefit from having an on-site inspection of the animal completed.
 It is always best to discuss options with legal counsel.